The Ballad of the Red Shoes

 The Ballad of the Red Shoes is a self-released extended play.
 It is a collaborative project between Andrew Bird and his mother, Beth Bird, who is a printmaker.
 In its original printing in 2001, the artwork consisted of an accordion-folded set of prints illustrating a story tucked inside a sturdy printed / handpainted chipboard folder.
 The new package is slightly less deluxe, the artwork is now in a booklet instead of an accordion fold—otherwise, all of the images remain the same.
 The CD contains 12 minutes' worth of instrumental violin pieces.

 Track listing

+Other appearances

+A reworked version of "Dance of Death" appears on the album Fingerlings 4.